Radha Blank’s ‘astute’ feature debut The Forty-Year-Old Version is reminiscent of Woody Allen & Noah Baumbach

 Cinematography: Eric Branco.
 Film Editing: Robert Grigsby Wilson.
 Production Design: Valeria De Felice.
 Producers: Inuka Bacote-Capiga, Radha Blank, Jordan Fudge, Rishi Rajani, Jennifer Semler, and Lena Waithe.

 If you liked “The Forty-Year-Old Version: Radha Blank Makes Astute Feature Debut,” check out:

 - “‘Black Panther’ Review: Phenomenal Michael B. Jordan in History-Making Superhero Movie.”

 - “Christian Movies: Religious Propaganda Disguised as Mainstream Entertainment?”

 - “‘Barry’ Obama & Me: Finding Common Ground with the Future U.S. President.”

 - “‘Chi-Raq’: Chicago Urban Warfare + Aristophanes’ ‘Lysistrata’.”

 - “‘Trouble Is My Business’: Humorous Film Noir Pays Homage to ‘Touch of Evil’ + Other Classics.”

 The Forty-Year-Old Version movie cast info via the IMDb.

-“The Forty-Year-Old Version: Auteur Filmmaker Radha Blank Makes Astute Feature Debut” last updated in November 2020.
+“The Forty-Year-Old Version: Radha Blank Makes Astute Feature Debut” last updated in December 2020.